OpenTermsArchive/contrib-versions/Cloudant/Terms of Service.md

 Payment Terms

 Subscriber will pay Cloudant the fees set forth in the applicable Order Form with respect to the Hosting Services, the Consulting Services (if any), and the Support Services (if any) provided hereunder during the Term (the "Fees").
 Subscriber will reimburse Cloudant for expenses incurred by Cloudant in connection with its performance of these Terms of Service to the extent expressly agreed and approved in advance by Subscriber in writing (the "Expenses").
 Cloudant will invoice Subscriber for any agreed and pre-approved Expenses monthly in arrears.
 Except as otherwise expressly agreed and approved in advance in writing by Subscriber, Cloudant will be responsible for all costs and expenses incurred in connection with its performance of these Terms of Service.
 All amounts stated in these Terms of Service or on any invoice are in U.S. dollars, and all payments will be made in U.S. dollars.
 All properly invoiced amounts are due and payable within thirty (30) days of receipt.
-Subscriber will pay applicable sales, use, and other such taxes related to the services provided hereunder, (excluding any taxes imposed or based on Cloudant’s income) or provide Cloudant evidence of exemption from such taxes.
+Subscriber will pay applicable sales, use, and other such taxes related to the services provided hereunder, (excluding any taxes imposed or based on Cloudant's income) or provide Cloudant evidence of exemption from such taxes.
 Overdue payments will accrue interest at an annual rate equal to two percent (2%) above the U.S. Prime Rate as published in the Wall Street Journal on the first day of the month in which the payment is due (or, if lower, the maximum allowable interest under applicable law) from due date until paid.

 Ownership Hosting Platform

 The Hosting Platform and any and all system-level intellectual property developed by Cloudant in the course of providing the Hosting Services hereunder (collectively, the "_Hosting Platform IP_") are the exclusive and confidential property of Cloudant, or the third parties from whom Cloudant has secured the right to use materials embedded or used in the Hosting Platform IP.
-Cloudant and such third parties shall retain all right and title, to the extent of their respective interests, to all proprietary rights in the Hosting Platform IP, and any other intellectual property owned or otherwise provided by Cloudant, including materials provided under attached Statements of Work (“SOWs”), if any.
+Cloudant and such third parties shall retain all right and title, to the extent of their respective interests, to all proprietary rights in the Hosting Platform IP, and any other intellectual property owned or otherwise provided by Cloudant, including materials provided under attached Statements of Work ("SOWs"), if any.
 Subscriber shall have no right to use the Hosting Platform IP for any purpose other than in connection with utilizing the Hosting Services as set forth herein.

 Subscriber Data